- July 16, 2018

-The Wolper Law Firm is currently investigating claims against Erik Littlejohn, a Financial Advisor at Merrill Lynch in Houston, Texas.
+The Wolper Law Firm, P.A. is currently investigating claims against Erik Littlejohn, a Financial Advisor at Merrill Lynch in Houston, Texas.
 Erik Littlejohn first entered the securities industry in the 1980s and previously worked for UBS Financial Services and Morgan Stanley.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on January 10, 2018, a customer filed a complaint against Erik Littlejohn for recommending unsuitable investments “in the energy sector [that] were risky and concentrated and that they were not adequately warned about the risks associated with these investments.”
 The alleged damages are $499,999 and the matter remains pending.